 Making this classic recipe with homemade cream of chicken soup instead of using a canned soup is a super easy way to elevate it.
 Once you make it from scratch, I promise you’ll never buy a can of soup again.
 This recipe calls for cooked and shredded chicken.
 You can cook it ahead of time or use a rotisserie chicken to make your life easier and get dinner on the table in a flash.

-The sauce sets it apart from a traditional broccoli chicken casserole or chicken and biscuit casserole.
+The sauce sets it apart from a traditional broccoli chicken casserole.
 So while it might seem like just another chicken casserole recipe, it’s different and interesting enough that you won’t get tired of it.

 Chicken Divan freezes beautifully, you can double or even triple the recipe.
 Assemble it in a disposable foil casserole pan, and you can freeze it for another day.
 This casserole is always a crowd-pleaser, which makes it a personal favorite of mine for meal trains– drop one off for someone who just had a baby, along with a bag of egg noodles, and I promise your recipients will be thrilled.